rust-lang/rfcs/text/0000-promote-aarch64-unknown-linux-gnu-to-tier1.md

    c.
 There must exist a robust and convenient CI integration for the target in question.

-2. **In addition, the target tier policy for a Tier-1 target aims to obtain the following stategic assurances:**
+2. **In addition, the target tier policy for a Tier-1 target aims to obtain the following strategic assurances:**

    a.
 The long term viability of the existence of a target specific ecosystem should be clear.